Paul Verlaine and his absinthe. Original photograph by Dornac.

 ____________________________________

-Extraordinary and legendary cliché depicting the poet slumped on the bench of the François I café, his soul drunk and his eyes troubled.
-On the table sits a large glass of absinthe and lies a few sheets of paper, an inkwell, his cane and his hat.
+An extraordinary and legendary photograph depicting the poet slumped on a banquette in the Café François Ier, his soul clouded by alcohol and his gaze disturbed.
+On the table sits a large glass of absinthe and lie a few sheets of paper, an inkwell, his cane and his hat.

-This shot is similar to the one which represents him in the same establishment, in another place on the bench, with a glass of wine in front of him instead of a glass of absinthe.
+This shot is similar to the one that shows him in the same establishment, in another place on the bench, with a glass of wine in front of him instead of a glass of absinthe.

 Size: 14 x 19 cm